 Please be prepared to spend 6 - 9 hours per week on coursework for this class.
 Are you wondering how successful you may be at a distance education course?
 Take the Self-Assessment Survey at http://www.cuesta.edu/student/aboutacad/distance/survey.html.

 This course is taught using Canvas and Connect.
-These are Web-based tools used to facilitate teaching an online class.
+These are Web-based tools used to facilitate teaching an online or hybrid class.
 These platforms provides the framework for the AGB 202 class including PowerPoint presentations, student data files, the tools to receive and send course materials, and a grade book.
 Using Canvas you can communicate with other students, and you can share materials and ideas with other course participants via the discussion forum.

 Student Learning Outcomes: